Soy

 We are committed to protecting forests because of the critical role they play in climate regulation and storing billions of tonnes of carbon annually.

-In 2021, the UK Soy Manifesto launched to drive industry-wide adoption of physically traceable, verified deforestation- and conversion-free (vDCF) soy.
-Lidl GB became a founding signatory and has since worked toward sourcing vDCF soy across all own-brand products, including both direct and embedded soy.
+In 2021, Lidl GB became a founding signatory of the UK Soy Manifesto, committing to physically traceable, verified deforestation- and conversion-free (vDCF) soy.
+We are working toward sourcing vDCF soy across all own-brand products, including direct and embedded soy.

-More details on how we source sustainably across our products can be found in our deforestation policy, including a full list of accepted certifications and evidence we require our suppliers to provide during our commercial process.
+More details on how we source can be found in our Deforestation Policy, including accepted certifications and supplier requirements.

 At Lidl, we believe that transparency is the first step toward sustainability.
 By increasing visibility across our soy supply chain, we can better understand where our soy comes from, how it's produced, and the impact it has on people and the planet.